-Enjoy a dozen award-winning films from past Reel Shorts Film Festivals that are available to watch online!
+Enjoy several award-winning films from past Reel Shorts Film Festivals that are available to watch online!
 They were selected for the Audience Choice Award, Youth Audience Choice Award, or the juried awards for best animated, documentary, and live action shorts.
 There’s also a fest-produced youth film that won awards at two other festivals!

 Shown in the photo are Chris Wall of Hansen Ford who’s presenting Lucas Martell (left) and Christina Martell with the 2016 Best Animated Short Award for The OceanMaker which they produced, and Lucas wrote and directed.
 For a list of all the winning films, see About Reel Shorts.